minkley/kubestuff/README.md

 daemonset.apps/weave-net created
 ```

-## Joining the worker to the kluster
+## Joining the worker to the cluster

 Look in the kubeadm-init.out file and paste the kubeadm join command.
 This command needs to be run on each worker to join the cluster.
 The join command contains the token needed to become member of the cluster